 Kensington Private Equity Fund

 Kensington began our private equity investment program with the founding of the firm in 1996.
-To date, Kensington has committed over $700 million to private equity investments through a succession of private equity programs.
+To date, Kensington has committed over $1 billion to private equity investments through a succession of private equity programs.
 In 2002, Kensington began creating Private Equity Partnerships for investors in the private equity market and currently manages several different portfolios in this form.
 Each of these private partnerships is fully invested and closed to new investors, although we remain active managers of these portfolios.

 In 2007, the Kensington Private Equity Fund was created to provide Canadian investors with continuous access to a diversified portfolio of global private equity investments, primarily in North America.
 Kensington Private Equity Fund remains open for new, Canadian accredited investors.
 If you would like to learn more about our Kensington Private Equity Fund, please view our fact-sheet below.